tarantool/doc/doc/concepts/atomic/txn_mode_mvcc.rst

     in the serialization order.
 The conflict manager declares transactions to be in conflict or sends transactions to read views when necessary.

+    Since version :doc:`2.10.1 </release/2.10.1>`, the conflict manager detects conflicts right after the first one of several conflicting transactions is committed.
+After this moment, any CRUD operations in the conflicted transaction will result in errors until the transaction is rolled back.

 The transaction manager also provides a non-classical snapshot isolation level -- this snapshot is not necessarily tied to the start time of the transaction, like the classical snapshot where a transaction can get a consistent snapshot of the database.
 The conflict manager decides if and when each transaction